-- Monthly Affordable Housing Loan Committee meetings (AHLC); - Technical assistance meetings during the CDBG Notice of Funding cycle for nonprofits with interested organizations; - Monthly Continuum of Care meetings;
+- Monthly Affordable Housing Loan Committee (AHLC) meetings; - Technical assistance meetings during the CDBG Notice of Funding cycle for nonprofits with interested organizations; - Monthly Continuum of Care meetings;

 Finally, to improve access of the CAPER for the community, the Housing Division posted the CAPER on the city's website for review.
+The 2013-2014 CAPER was reviewed and approved to forward to HUD at the September 11, 2014.